Model United Nations: Kuwait

-The American Creative Academy Model United Nations (ACAMUN), the American School of Kuwait Model United Nations (ASKMUN), and the Bayan Bilingual School Model United Nations (BBSMUN) are the most popular Model United Nations organizations in the State of Kuwait amongst high schoolers.
-Comparatively, the American University of Kuwait Model United Nations (AUKMUN) is the leading Model United Nations organization amongst university and collegiate leveled people, with AUKMUN being recognized and well-respected by the United Nations in Kuwait due to the highly regarded submission of a proposal based on climate finance and cap-trade policies written by executive members.
+The American Creative Academy Model United Nations (ACAMUN), the American School of Kuwait Model United Nations (ASKMUN), and the Bayan Bilingual School Model United Nations (BBSMUN) are the most popular Model United Nations organizations in the state of Kuwait for high school students.
+Similarly, the American University of Kuwait Model United Nations (AUKMUN) is considered to be the leading Model United Nations organization for university and collegiate students, with AUKMUN being recognized by the United Nations in Kuwait.

-Lebanon

-Model United Nations has gained significant popularity in Lebanon, particularly through conferences organized by major universities.
-The Global Classrooms LAU Model United Nations (GCLAUMUN), hosted by the Lebanese American University since 2005, is one of the largest MUN programs in the world, engaging more than 3500 high school and middle school students annually.
-It includes months of training in diplomacy, negotiation, and public speaking, culminating in a final conference simulating the United Nations.

-Another notable conference is the American University of Beirut Model UN Conference (Previously known as BEYMUN).
-AUBMUNC is known for its international outreach, attracting university students from across Lebanon and abroad to discuss global issues through a dynamic and academically rigorous simulation.

 New Zealand

-A high number of New Zealand high schools operate their own MUN events, with UN Youth New Zealand functioning as a managing organization.
+A high number of high schools in New Zealand operate their own MUN events, with UN Youth New Zealand functioning as a managing organization.
 UN Youth NZ also organizes regional and national events, along with Aotearoa Youth Declaration, the Pacific Project, and New Zealand's THIMUN delegation.

 Oman

 In Oman, a variety of Model United Nations (MUN) conferences are organized annually, both in online and offline formats, providing students with numerous opportunities to engage in debating, diplomacy, and international relations.
-Among these, the Indian School Muscat Model United Nations (ISMMUN) holds particular significance as the largest school-run MUN conference in the Gulf region.
+Among these, the Sultans School Model United Nations (TSSMUN) and the Indian School Muscat Model United Nations (ISMMUN), which holds particular significance as the largest school-run MUN conference in the Gulf region.

 Pakistan

 The first MUN in Pakistan was held in 2006 and since then, the number of MUN conferences in the country has grown, attracting participants from schools, colleges, and universities across the country.
-Some notable MUNs in Pakistan include the Aitchison College Model United Nations (ACMUN), Youth International Conclave Model United Nations, and Karachi Grammar School Model United Nations (KGSMUN).
+Some well-established MUNs in Pakistan include the Aitchison College Model United Nations (ACMUN), Youth International Conclave Model United Nations, and Karachi Grammar School Model United Nations (KGSMUN).
 The Aitchison College Model United Nations Society was established in 2009.
-Most notably, they won the overall Best Delegation at HMUN China for two years in a row, and for a record third time.
+They have won the overall Best Delegation at HMUN China for two years in a row, and for a record third time.

 Another major conference in Pakistan is the "Lahore University of Management Sciences Model United Nations" in Lahore, Pakistan which hosts more than 400 delegates.